Last Updated on

 - Oral contraceptives are no protection from sexually-transmitted diseases.
 Also, condoms are a much better option in the initial weeks instead of oral contraceptives.

 Your baby’s well-being is absolutely paramount when it is growing up.
-And that, too, is a result of you maintaining an optimal health of your own body.
+And that, too, is a result of you maintaining optimal health of your own body.
 Make an informed choice when going for oral contraceptives.
 Advise your partner to make use of condoms instead to reduce chances of any side-effects affecting both you and the baby.

 Also Read: Cold Medicine during Breastfeeding